ThePieBaker90/On-The-Rim/Conditions/Special Conditions/Drunk.md

   - Condition
   - Mixed-Condition
 ---
-- When a creature has the Drunk condition, they will deal 1d6 less damage on all of their attacks (applies to the damage type with the highest amount).
+- When a creature has the Drunk condition todo.